 SPF FOUNDATION NEWS

-In October 2025, the Sugar Plum Farm Foundation launched its Learning Program with student leaders from Albany’s ROOTS Academy at West Hill, who visited the farm for a day of interactive learning.
+In October 2025, The Sugar Plum Farm Foundation launched its Learning Program with student leaders from Albany’s ROOTS Academy at West Hill, who visited the farm for a day of interactive learning.

 During their visit, the students spent time in the barns and paddocks, enjoying hands-on interaction with our donkeys, mini goats, and mini horses.
 For many of them, it was a first opportunity to be up close with farm animals and experience the rhythm of life on a working farm.